-You have a Linux system running Symantec Endpoint Protection (SEP) for Linux 14.0 RU1 MP1 to 14.2 RU1;
+You have a Linux system running Symantec Endpoint Protection (SEP) for Linux 14.2 RU1 or lower;

-On those mount points reside one or more infected files with UTF-8 encoded file names that are more than 256 characters in length.
+On its mount points reside one or more infected files with file names that are more than 256 bytes in size.

 In this scenario, the files are able to bypass SEP for Linux scanning and conviction.
-If the file names are shortened to 256 characters or less, then scanning gets performed without any issue and they get caught by AutoProtect.
-However, it remains impossible to perform a manual scan of the mount point containing the files, regardless of the file name size.
+If the file names are 256 bytes or less in size, then scanning gets performed without any issue and they get caught by AutoProtect.